-Make sure you are making comments at times when they will have the most impact.
+Consider making comments at times when they will have the most impact.
 This may be at open houses or public meetings, for a project, during the open review and comment period for a document, or when feedback is being solicited through surveys, questionnaires and focus groups.